Select a host and date

 One of the main differences between choosing an engagement venue and a wedding venue is the proximity.
 Engagement parties should be a convenient destination for most guests.
 (No one wants to spend a fortune flying across the country for drinks and dinner.)
 Keep this in mind so you pick a place that’s not far from as many of the potential attendees as possible.

-If the families of the happy couple are scattered across the country, consider the cheapest hub for everyone.
+If the families of the happy couple are scattered across the country, consider the most affordable and centralized location for everyone.
 (And take a look at more than travel costs — overnight stays should be reasonable, as well.)
-If budget or time restrict the majority of your family and friends from giving you their blessing, look to include just the core members in your plans, and work around their location.
+If budget or time restricts the majority of your family and friends from giving you their blessing, look to include just the core members in your plans, and work around their location.

 The rules for whom to invite to an engagement party vary, but a common etiquette rule is that everyone who comes to the engagement celebration will also be a wedding guest.
 That’s why, if the wedding is a long way off and no guest list has been decided on, inviting a smaller group is best.
 And since fewer people require a smaller budget, what’s not to love about keeping it simple?